 As soon as we started looking online for products we would need, to check stock and make sure our suggestions were going to be possible to do, we were suprised to see how many products online were out of stock or on extended delivery.
 (And ok, we may have been tempted to do a few searches for essentials while we were there, because SO many supermarkets don't even tell you when they are out of an item until only a quarter of your order turns up!)
 Anyhow...

-While we were searching to see if we could get around this, to find some shortcuts or tips on how to track down essential products online, we stumbled across a really useful hack!
+While we were searching to see if we could get around this to find some shortcuts and tips on how to track down essential products online, we stumbled across the following useful hack -

 Amazon has prioritized certain products

-Amazon is the worlds biggest online retailer, unless you just crawled out of your Y2K meltdown bunker, I figure we know that, right?
+Amazon is the worlds biggest online retailer, unless you just crawled out of your Y2K meltdown bunker, I figure you know that, right?

-Worth remembering too, is that when you take a free trial to Amazon Prime this adds a whole group of products to free delivery, special offers and gives easier and free returns on certain products which is always useful - plus while we're all stuck in the house, it also let's us watch films and programs on Prime Video!
+Also worth remembering, is that when you take a free trial with Amazon Prime this adds a whole group of products available with free delivery, special offers and gives easier and free returns on certain products which is always useful - plus, while we're all stuck in the house, it also let's us watch films and programs on Prime Video!
 If we were ever going to get our money's worth, it would be now...

-To show how this works, first of all let's look at some examples - and as there's no point taking screenshots for the forseeable future, because it's constantly changing, we suggest actually doing this in realtime by going direct to Amazon using the links below which will open in a new tab and trying the instructions underneath:
+To show how this works, first of all let's look at some examples: since there's no point taking screenshots for the forseeable future, as it's constantly changing, we suggest actually doing this in realtime by going directly to Amazon using the links below.
+This will open a new tab and then just follow the instructions.

 For items like Smart Home products, thermostats, radon detectors, radon alarms, door locks, light controllers etc click here

 Using the search bar and being careful not to change the product group from Industrial & Scientific for this example, put the actual item you're looking for in the search bar and click on the magnifying glass on the right.
 Any product that you find in this section is likely to be in stock, or available to order with a delivery in days rather than months, as suppliers can still send stock to Amazon's warehouses.
-Super useful for face masks, safety spec's and filters too if you're woodworking or using hazardous materials at the moment and can't find them elsewhere.
+This can be super useful for face masks, safety spec's and filters as well if you're a woodworker or use hazardous materials and can't find them elsewhere at the moment.

-One thing we'd struggled to find locally online was pet food - thankfully Amazon are even looking after that area - but here's a little known fact - did you know there are normally around 7000 dogs in and around Amazon Headquarters that folks are actually encouraged to take into work?
-We discovered this when in Seattle recently at the USGBC LEED Net Zero training...
-We sure loved that!
+One thing we'd struggled to find locally online was pet food - thankfully Amazon is also looking after that area.
+But here's a little known fact: did you know there are around 7000 dogs around Amazon headquarters that folks are actually encouraged to bring to work?
+We discovered this while in Seattle recently at the USGBC LEED Net Zero training... we sure loved that!

 A footnote during this difficult time

-We wanted to take this opportunity to convey to our Ecohome members and readers the importance of reliable online information about Coronavirus and COVID-19.
-Please exercise good judgment when looking for information about COVID-19 and we refer readers to the WHO website for accurate information.
-Alternatively, in the USA refer to the Centers for Disease Control & Prevention website or in Canada you should look on the Canadian Government site here.
+We wanted to take this opportunity to convey to our Ecohome members and readers the importance of reliable online information about coronavirus and COVID-19.
+Please exercise good judgment when looking for information about COVID-19 and we refer readers to the World Health Organization website for accurate information.
+Alternatively, in the US, refer to the Centers for Disease Control & Prevention website.
+In Canada, you should look on the Canadian Government site here.

 For those who have to go out for supplies, remember to check with older friends, neighbors or family members to see if you can pick up supplies for them on the way.
 And a message to the younger generation - if you are in a grocery store with older people, please given them an extra wide berth, and consider letting them cut in line so they can get out of there quicker.
 This is a lot scarier for them.

-If you've got any ideas that may help, feedback, or even requests - please post them in the comments below and we will try and assist as quickly as possible.
-There is a palpable sense of community forming in this time of crisis, that is a wonderful byproduct of this horrible situation.
-The virus will pass, but the kindness we are showing for each other, we hope, will stick around.
+If you've got any ideas or feedback, or even requests - please post them in the comments below and we will try to help.
+The virus will pass, but we hope the kindness we are showing for each other will stick around.